Jzow/Jzow/README.md

 # Hello, folks!

-My name is James ZOW.
+My name is James Zow.
 I'm a Java full stack development engineer.
 I'm from Shanghai, China.
 I'm trying to transform into a deep learning software development engineer

 For freedom and dreams